aabhapingle/summarization-using-domination-in-hypergraphs-/README.md

 5. This [file](https://github.com/aabhapingle/summarization-using-domination-in-hypergraphs-/blob/main/Dataset_creation.ipynb) contains code to convert the original text data (like .txt files) into a dataframe.

-Link to the reseach paper - this paper is currently under review.
+A reseach paper related to the same is currently under review.